MarlySaliba/SpotMTL/README.md

 - `NavBar.jsx` – Navigation bar with links.
 - `ProtectedRoute.jsx` – Restricts page access unless authenticated.
 - `SearchBar.jsx` – Multi-category search component for the main search page.
+- `Header.jsx` - Header in all the different pages of the website.

 ### Pages/
 Main application views: